 Real Estate InvestmentAs an internationally renowned holiday destination, Koh Samui attracts visitors and investors from all over the world.
 Due to a flourishing luxury real estate market, the number of affluent visitors to Samui has increased rapidly in the last 5 years.
 British and Hong Kong expats account for the largest number of property buyers.
 Many wealthy European, Asian and Australasian investors are drawn to Koh Samui, seeking to invest in luxurious villas and quality accommodations on this five-star island retreat.

 Emerging as the second most progressive island for real estate development, Koh Samui rivals Phuket as Thailand’s most desirable location to buy a second home.
-Not only has Koh Samui kept its attractive island charms compared to its larger, more developed cousin, the island’s promising outlook has recently been secured by many high wealth, design focused hotel groups - Le Meridien, W Retreat, The Four Seasons and Conrad Hotels - all choosing to develop their luxury hotel chains on Koh Samui.
+Not only has Koh Samui kept its attractive island charms compared to its larger, more developed cousin, the island’s promising outlook has recently been secured by many high wealth, design focused hotel groups - Le Meridien, W Retreat, The Four Seasons and Conrad Hotels, and most recently the Ritz-Carlton, - all choosing to develop their luxury hotel chains on Koh Samui.

 Boasting over 150 deluxe hotels and spa resorts, countless first-class restaurants - and two 18-hole championship golf courses - Koh Samui has become a desirable holiday haven for the internationally wealthy and well-heeled.
 This transformation into an up-market holiday destination is reflected in the real estate market, where prices have increased dramatically over the last few years.
 According to the Financial Times in October 2016, ‘Thai real estate continues to be rated as one of the most reliable growth markets in the world.’